zhengli97/ATPrompt/README.md

 In this work, we introduce an attribute-embedded textual prompt learning method for vision-language models, named ATPrompt.

-This method extends the learning space of soft prompts from the original one-dimensional category level to the multi-dimensional at- tribute level by embedding multiple fixed universal attribute tokens into the learnable soft prompts.
+This method extends the learning space of soft prompts from the original one-dimensional category level to the multi-dimensional attribute level by embedding multiple fixed universal attribute tokens into the learnable soft prompts.

-Guided by these attributes, soft prompts acquire not only category-specific but also attribute-related general representations during training, thereby enhancing the alignment between images and unknown categories compared to the original method
+Guided by these attributes, soft prompts acquire not only category-specific but also attribute-related general representations during training, thereby enhancing the alignment between images and unknown categories compared to the original method.

 ### Framework